Would A Large Stock Market Loss Ruin Your Retirement Plans?

 This illustration is not intended to predict or project the performance of any investment or investment strategy.
 Past performance is no guarantee of future results.
 You cannot invest directly in an index.

-When you buy a variable-indexed annuity, you own an insurance contract.
+When you buy a registered index-linked annuity, you own an insurance contract.
 You are not buying shares of any stock or index.
-For purposes of this example, the investment in the stocks that make up the S&P 500 index is assumed to be an IRA so that the dividends, gains and losses over the period of comparison are tax-deferred.
-For most stock investments outside of a retirement plan, dividends are subject to income tax at capital gains rates when paid, and long term capital gains are subject to income tax at capital gains rates when the stock is sold.
+For purposes of this example, the investment in the stocks that make up the S&P 500 index is assumed to be held in an IRA so that the gains and losses over the period of comparison are tax-deferred.
+For most stock investments outside of a retirement plan, dividends and capital gains are subject to income tax when realized.
 For annuity contracts, income earned on the contract is subject to income tax as ordinary income when withdrawn.
 If you are under age 59½, the taxable amount may also be subject to a 10% federal penalty tax.
 Generally income tax rates on ordinary income are higher than capital gains tax rates on long-term capital gains and qualified dividend income.

-The S&P 500 Index is a product of S&P Dow Jones Indices LLC ("SPDJI"), and has been licensed for use by Great American Life Insurance Company®.
-Standard & Poor's®, S&P®, S&P 500®, SPDR® and STANDARD & POOR'S DEPOSITORY RECEIPTS® are trademarks of Standard & Poor's Financial Services LLC ("S&P"); Dow Jones® is a registered trademark of Dow Jones Trademark Holdings LLC ("Dow Jones"); and these trademarks have been licensed for use by SPDJI and sublicensed for certain purposes by Great American Life.
-Index Frontier annuities are not sponsored, endorsed, sold or promoted by SPDJI, Dow Jones, S&P, their respective affiliates, and none of such parties makes any representation regarding the advisability of investing in such products nor do they have any liability for any errors, omissions, or interruptions of the S&P 500 Index.
+The S&P 500 Index is a product of S&P Dow Jones Indices LLC or its affiliates (“SPDJI”) and has been licensed for use by Great American Life Insurance Company®.
+Standard & Poor's® and S&P® are registered trademarks of Standard & Poor's Financial Services LLC (“S&P”); Dow Jones® is a registered trademark of Dow Jones Trademark Holdings LLC (“Dow Jones”); and these trademarks have been licensed for use by SPDJI and sublicensed for certain purposes by Great American Life.
+Great American Life's products are not sponsored, endorsed, sold or promoted by SPDJI, Dow Jones, S&P, or their respective affiliates, and none of such parties makes any representation regarding the advisability of investing in such products nor do they have any liability for any errors, omissions, or interruptions of the S&P 500 Index.

 All guarantees subject to the claims-paying ability of Great American Life.